128technology/docs/docs/config_syslog_tls.md

 The `trusted-ca-certificate` is a list and may contain different CA roots used for different certificates.
 In that case, naming them all `ca_root` would not be suitable.
 In that case, choose a name that is meaningful to the user and CA, eg: `globalsign_root`.
 :::

-#### 3. Configure a Client Certificate to be used for the RADIUS client.
+#### 2. Configure a Client Certificate to be used for the Syslog Client.

-Repeat the previous step to create a client certificate named `radsec`.
+Repeat the previous step to create a client certificate named `syslog`.

 ```
-admin@conductor-node-1.Conductor# config authority client-certificate radsec
+admin@conductor-node-1.Conductor# config authority client-certificate syslog
-admin@conductor-node-1.Conductor (client-certificate[name=radsec])# content
+admin@conductor-node-1.Conductor (client-certificate[name=syslog])# content
 Enter plain for content (Press CTRL-D to finish):
 <paste-cert-file-content-here>
 ```

-#### 4. Configure the RADIUS server at the Authority level to use the configured client certificate.
+#### 3. Configure the Syslog Server at the Authority level to use the configured client certificate.

-Associate the previously configured `radsec` client certificate to the radius server running on a specified node.

-`configure authority router cond node t327-dut1 radius client-certificate-name radsec`

-Note that the client certificate selected should match the appropriate IP/hostname of the node as seen from the RADIUS server.

-`validate` and `commit` the changes.

-#### 5. Create a RADIUS User

-Create a remotely authenticated RADIUS user.
-In this example we create user `test1`.
+The following configuration example will add a syslog server named `syslog` that will use the previously configured client certificate.

 ```
-*admin@conductor-node-1.Conductor# create user test1
-Full Name: test1
-Authentication Type (remote or local): remote
-Roles (space separated): admin
-Enabled (true or false): true
-Account 'test1' successfully created
+*admin@t327-dut1.cond# configure authority router cond system syslog server 192.168.1.100 6514
+*admin@t327-dut1.cond (server[ip-address=192.168.1.100][port=6514])# up
+*admin@t327-dut1.cond (syslog)# client-certificate-name syslog
+*admin@t327-dut1.cond (syslog)# protocol tls
+*admin@t327-dut1.cond (syslog)# ocsp strict
+*admin@t327-dut1.cond (syslog)# facility any
+*admin@t327-dut1.cond (syslog)# severity info
+*admin@t327-dut1.cond (syslog)# top
 ```

+To complete the process, `validate` and `commit` the changes.
+After the confiuration changes have been committed, the SSR will send the syslog to 192.168.1.100:6514 over TLS.
 When the user logs into the node `t327-dut1` via ssh, the authentication request is sent via RADSEC to the server `172.18.5.224` and the user is authenticated.

-## RADSEC Configuration - Generate Certificate
+## Syslog over TLS Configuration - Generate Certificate

 Use the following examples to generate a client certificate for use on the device.